Last updated on March 8th, 2026 at 10:02 pm

 On the other hand, you don’t want to have difficulty feeling your dog’s ribs or feel a round sausage when the ribs stop.
 That would be an overweight dog.

-Are you still confused if your dog is overweight?
+Are you still confused about whether your dog is overweight?
 Then simply ask your vet, groomer, dog walker, or even your dog trainer.
 They should all be able to easily tell you if your dog is overweight or not.

 How do I get my dog fit?

-I also asked my vet this question.
-Although, I did have a proud dog mom moment when he said Henry was a perfect weight at 13.6 pounds.
+I asked my vet this question.
+Although I did have a proud dog mom moment when he said Henry was a perfect weight at 13.6 pounds.
 However, his answer was also surprisingly simple:

 - Don’t overfeed your dog